calebpowell/calebpowell.github.io/_posts/java-generics-1.md

 String s = (String) ostensiblyStrings.get(0);//ClassCastException at runtime!
 ```

 So, this was a problem (and generics address it).
-Also, keep in mind that Collections are just reference types and therefore covariant:
+Also, keep in mind that Collections themselves are just reference types and therefore covariant:

 ```java
 //covariant assignment